Ali-Gebily/OneApp/README.md

 # OneApp
 OneApp is a framework built using ASP.net/C# for backend  and Angular2 for Frontend.
-Front end is based mainly on ng2-admin Angular 2 template(https://github.com/akveo/ng2-admin). we currenly extended it to add support for authentication(register with email confirmation - login - reset password using email code - change password )
+Front end is based mainly on ng2-admin Angular 2 template(https://github.com/akveo/ng2-admin). we extended it to add support for authentication(register with email confirmation - login - reset password using email code - change password - logout)
 The backend of authentication supports SQLserver + MongoDB + Mock data repositories, and we are looking forward to supporting LDAP soon.

 The application is divided into three layers